IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 ## Model Analyzer Generated Metadata:
-result: A csv file which contains all the all the configuration permutation and combination results.
+- **result**: A csv file which contains all the all the configuration permutation and combination results.

-reports: Summary and detailed HTML report of best 3 configurations of the model.
+- **reports** : Summary and detailed HTML report of best 3 configurations of the model.
 More Info [here](https://github.ibm.com/zosdev/TIS-model_analyzer/blob/r24.07/docs/report.md)

-checkpoints: Model Analyzer will save a checkpoint after all the perf analyzer runs for a given model are complete.
+- **checkpoints** : Model Analyzer will save a checkpoint after all the perf analyzer runs for a given model are complete.
 More Info [here](https://github.ibm.com/zosdev/TIS-model_analyzer/blob/r24.07/docs/checkpoints.md)

-output_model_repository: A directory contains all the optimal configurations that are experimented.
+- **output_model_repository** : A directory contains all the optimal configurations that are experimented.

-plots: A directory consists of images of plots of different calculated parameters.
+- **plots** : A directory consists of images of plots of different calculated parameters.